Dailoski/docker-training/06-ci/README.md

 Optional

 - Make a change to the `Todos.Api` project and push the changes to the repository to see the workflow in action.
-- Pull the Docker image from AWS ECR and run it locally to verify that the image works as expected.
+- Run the latest version from AWS ECR.

 > [!NOTE]
 > To update latest image tag, you can use the following command: